secova25/Student-Records-/README.md

     This will delete specific course from either student A or student B.

  ### UML Design and Discription
+ What you see below is a construction of how we plan a connection between each class.
+    - JavaFXTemplate.java is the main power house that connects all classes together.
+    - credit.java is the interface used as an abstract class that will host two methods
+            - add() addes the credit.
+            - delete() removes an existing credit.
+            - view() views an existing credits of a specific student.
+    - College.java and HighSchool.java both extends credit.java methods.
+    - inner class Node although this was not in the final version the inner class was shown since the inner class was named the same and stored the same varriables.

  ![UML Classes](/Documents/umlClass.png)

  ## HTML/CSS/PHP/JAVASCRIPT version
   Following with similar abstract classes we constructed the similar designs that will see in Javafx.